-An uncommon dog breed, this once Belgian street dog was originally bred to hunt and kill rats.
-German Affenpinscher and Belgian street dog are direct ancestors of the Brussels Griffon.
+An uncommon dog breed, this once-Belgian street dog was originally bred to hunt and kill rats.
+German Affenpinscher and Belgian street dogs are direct ancestors of the Brussels Griffon.
 This breed belongs to the toy dog category and is a wonderful companion.

 The shoulder height of a Brussels griffon is roughly 10 inches.
 This type of dog breed has a tremendous, spherical head with a small nose.
 Generally speaking, a dog reaches its full size between six and eight months of age.

 The American Kennel Club’s Toy category includes these sturdily built, small dogs.
 Pugs are sometimes referred to as the “clowns of the canine world” because they have a terrific sense of humor and a penchant for over-the-top displays of their adoration.